-Ecosystem Restoration is one of the primary missions of the Corps of Engineers.
-The purpose of Corps ecosystem restoration activities is to restore significant ecosystem function, structure, and dynamic processes that have been degraded.
+Ecosystem Restoration is one of the primary missions of the U.S. Army Corps of Engineers (USACE).
+The purpose of the U.S. Army Corps of Engineers ecosystem restoration activities is to restore significant ecosystem function, structure, and dynamic processes that have been degraded.
 Ecosystem restoration efforts involve an examination of the problems contributing to the system degradation, and the development of alternative means for their solution.
 The intent of restoration is to partially or fully reestablish the attributes of a natural, functioning, and self-regulating system.
-Restoration opportunities associated with wetlands, riparian, and other floodplain and aquatic systems are likely to be most appropriate for Corps involvement.
-Authorities through which the Corps can participate in the study, design and implementation of ecosystem restoration projects include:
+Restoration opportunities associated with wetlands, riparian, and other floodplain and aquatic systems are likely to be most appropriate for USACE involvement.
+Authorities through which USACE can participate in the study, design and implementation of ecosystem restoration projects include:

 , Project Modifications for Improvement of the Environment;

 Studies specifically authorized by Congress, pursued under Investigations.
-The Corps of Engineers also implements projects under the Estuary Restoration Act
+The U.S. Army Corps of Engineers also implements projects under the Estuary Restoration Act

 The purpose of the Section 206, Aquatic Ecosystem Restoration this authority is to develop aquatic ecosystem restoration and protection projects that cost effectively improve the quality of the environment, and are in the public interest.